FluxML/FastAI.jl/docs/introduction.md

 )
 ```

-Based on the blocks and encodings, the learning method can derive lots of functionality:
+Based on the blocks and encodings, the learning task can derive lots of functionality:

 - data processing
 - visualization